 Part of your reasoning behind renovating might be to improve workplace productivity.
 But keep in mind that during a renovation, employee productivity is impacted.
 In some cases, it can severely drop—unless you take care of a few things.

 Plan ahead and keep productivity levels high throughout the renovation project by keeping clutter to a minimum, keeping communication open and maintaining the right lighting and noise levels.
 A study found that lighting is a key factor affecting employee productivity, so make sure windows aren’t covered and artificial lighting is available to provide enough energy and good moods for productive employees.
 The same study also found that noises are distracting and that men are more negatively affected by noises than women.
-Try to help counter construction noises by giving your employees noise-cancelling headphones, scheduling contractors to work in the late afternoon/evening hours when employees are gone or letting your employees work from home for a while.
+Try to help counter construction noises by giving your employees noise-canceling headphones, scheduling contractors to work in the late afternoon/evening hours when employees are gone or letting your employees work from home for a while.

 Perhaps the most important factor of whether or not your office renovation is a success is if your employees are happy and comfortable operating in their new digs.
 The renovation should have created spaces that better accommodate how your employees work.
-However, you can’t just create the space, throw them into it and expect productivity, inspiration and revenue to spike in one day.
+However, you can’t just create the space, throw them into it and expect productivity, inspiration, and revenue to spike in one day.
 Employees need a little time to get used to the changes, just like people do with any kind of life change.
 They’ll also need to be informed and trained on the new space and technology that’s now available to them.

 Have supervisors or team leads give tours through the new space to those they oversee, and have them or IT specialists available to train employees on new technology.
 If there are too many employees and not enough IT personnel (or time), provide video trainings employees can work through on their own time.